Declaring Philosophy As Your Major or Minor

 You can declare Philosophy as a major or minor by going to http://declare.clas.uconn.edu/.
 If you wish to add Philosophy as a double major, please use the CLAS Double Major Form and see either of the advisors listed below for signature.

-If you have questions about our major, we encourage you contact either of the individuals below:
+If you have questions about the Philosophy major (course selection, major/minor/double major requirements, graduation, career options, or anything else) or need a departmental signature on a form, we encourage you contact either of the individuals below:

 - Director of Undergraduate Studies and Faculty Advisor: Professor Thomas Bontly, firstname.lastname@example.org

 - Academic Advisor: Kathryn Upson, email@example.com (appointments available in Nexus)